justsml/dans-blog/content/posts/2018-11-15--you-may-not-need-axios/index.md

 By the way, a `Blob` is a Binary Large Object.

-It's important to choose ONE of the 2 usage patterns below (they are functionally equivalant):
+It's important to choose ONE of the 2 usage patterns below (they are functionally equivalent):

 `gist:justsml/6ad9e37a96ad1f3a75ca509038510a5b`